My best travel tips for an awesome trip

 New friends met in Tokyo

-Every time my friends begin planning a trip, I am asked the same questions.
-Do you have any tips?
+Whenever my friends plan a trip, they ask me the same questions.
+Do you have any travel tips?
 Where should I stay?
-What should I eat.
-I always try to help them out with tips that I have learned through years of experience.
+What should I eat?
+How can I save money?
+I always help them with tips I have learned through years of traveling and experience.

-Here are a few of my best travel tips that I always remember.
+Here are a few of the best travel tips that I have learned from my travels.

 Avoid hotel restaurants